 Rhett Owen is a Georgia native who now calls New York City home.
 He graduated from Stanford Law and did a stint at a big law firm before hightailing it out of there to study acting at the William Esper Studio, followed by acting and directing with the legendary Wynn Handman (now in his 68th year of teaching and still going strong).
-Rhett produced the sold-out run of, and played a lead role alongside Michael Rabe and Maya Kazan in, the world premier of Rabe's The Future Is Not What It Was, which garnered two New York Innovative Theatre Award nominations.
+Rhett produced the sold-out run of, and played a lead role alongside Michael Rabe in, the world premier of Rabe's The Future Is Not What It Was, which garnered two New York Innovative Theatre Award nominations.
 Rhett has since written, directed, produced, and acted in numerous comedy shorts; he's currently developing a half-hour comedy about death, The Ashes, which he wrote and which was a semi-finalist for the 2018 Sundance Episodic Story Lab.
 Rhett also worked on the feature documentaries Documented, by Pulitzer-prize winning journalist, filmmaker, and activist Jose Antonio Vargas, and Raga Revelry: A Journey Through North India Classical Music.
 The initial idea for BLACKER, like most of his worthwhile ideas, came to him in meditation.

 Catch him on Instagram: @rhettoricalquestions